WWE News: WWE Booked Themselves Into A Corner Twice Monday On ‘RAW’

 Neville has arguably been involved in the WWE’s best matches on consecutive nights Sunday and Monday, and his WrestleMania plans seemed to become clearer when an interview with Austin Aries got physical.
 It’s expected that the two will battle for the WWE Cruiserweight Championship in four weeks.

 In the midst of all that, the WWE also managed to book themselves into a corner on two separate occasions Monday night, as covered in the most recent episode of Wrestling Observer Radio.
-Never mind that the booking for the top women’s program is coming across backwards, but there were issues with two other segments that WWE had trouble putting a bow on.
+Never mind that the booking for the top women’s program is coming across backward, but there were issues with two other segments that WWE had trouble putting a bow on.

 In the opening segment with Owens and Jericho, WWE newcomer Samoa Joe ran in to attack Y2J until Sami Zayn evened things up.
 The WWE then booked a match between Jericho and Joe for later in the night.
 However, they went ahead with the match without a suitable way out.
 Both superstars needed to come out of the night protected, and that may not have happened on Monday.
 Jericho has his WWE WrestleMania plans set, and while Joe may be in limbo at the moment, he needs to continue to be booked strong.